LogtalkDotOrg/logtalk3/manuals/_sources/userman/predicates.rst.txt

 calls to non-standard, Prolog built-in meta-predicates can be tricky, however, as there is no standard way of checking if a built-in predicate is also a meta-predicate and finding out which are its meta-arguments.
-But Logtalk supports override the original meta-predicate template if not programmatically available or usable.
+But Logtalk supports overriding the original meta-predicate template when not programmatically available or usable.
 For example, assume a ``det_call/1`` Prolog built-in meta-predicate that takes a goal as argument.
 We can add to the object (or category) calling it the
 directive: